selimslab/selimslab.github.io/_NOTES/projects/vga-driver.md

 layout: code
 ---

-Used this for a game similar to doodle jump on ARM Cortex A9 microcontroller
+It's for a game similar to Doodle Jump,

+Tried on ARM Cortex A9 microcontroller

 We will need some routines to draw boxes, display text etc.